Funafuti | |

 Leader Name: | Tuafafa Latasi, Simon Kofe |

-Funafuti is the capital of the island nation of Tuvalu.[1]
-[2] It has a population of 6,320 people (2017 census).[3]
-More people live in Funafuti than the rest of Tuvalu combined, with it containing approximately 60% of the nation's population.
-It consists of a narrow sweep of land between 20and wide, encircling a large lagoon (Te Namo) 18km (11miles) long and 14km (09miles) wide.
-The average depth of the Funafuti lagoon is about 20 fathoms (36.5 meters or 120 feet).[4]
+The atoll consists of a narrow sweep of land between 20and wide, encircling a large lagoon (Te Namo) 18km (11miles) long and 14km (09miles) wide.
+The average depth of the Funafuti lagoon is about 20fathom.[7]
 With a surface area of 275km2, it is by far the largest lagoon in Tuvalu.
 The land area of the 33 islets around the atoll of Funafuti totals 2.4km2; taken together, they constitute less than one percent of the total area of the atoll.
-Cargo ships can enter Funafuti's lagoon and dock at the port facilities on Fongafale.

 The capital of Tuvalu is sometimes said to be Fongafale or Vaiaku, but, officially, the entire atoll of Funafuti is its capital,[9] since it has a single government that is responsible for the whole atoll.

-The first European to visit Funafuti was Arent Schuyler de Peyster.
-He was an American from New York, and captain of the armed brigantine or privateer vessel Rebecca, which was sailing under British colors.[11]
-[12] In May 1819, de Peyster passed through the southern Tuvalu waters, and sighted Funafuti.
-He named it Ellice's Island, after an English politician, Edward Ellice, who was the member of parliament for Coventry and the owner of the Rebeccas cargo.[13]
+Arent Schuyler de Peyster, captain of the armed brigantine privateer vessel Rebecca, was one of the first recorded non-Polynesian visitors to Funafuti.
+His vessel sailed under British colors, and in May 1819, de Peyster passed through the southern waters of Tuvalu and sighted Funafuti.[14]
+[15] He named it Ellice Island, after Edward Ellice, an English politician and member of parliament for Coventry.[16]

-In 1841, the United States Exploring Expedition, led by Charles Wilkes, visited Funafuti.[14]
-The United States claimed Funafuti based on the 1856 Guano Islands Act, and maintained this claim until 1983, when a treaty of friendship, concluded in 1979, went into effect.
+In 1841, the United States Exploring Expedition, led by Charles Wilkes, visited Funafuti.[17]
+The United States claimed Funafuti, along with based on the 1856 Guano Islands Act, and maintained this claim until 1983, when a treaty of friendship, concluded in 1979, went into effect.

 In the 1850s, John (Jack) O'Brien became the first European to settle in Tuvalu.
 He became a trader on Funafuti and married Salai, the daughter of Funafuti's paramount chief;[18] with his family name continuing on Funafuti.[19]
 Alfred Restieaux, a native of England, lived and worked as a trader on Funafuti from July 1881 until about 1888 or 1889.[20]
 [21]